Computation and properties of the Epstein zeta function with applications to quantum systems: Outlook and Conclusions

-In future work, we will include the recent extension of Crandall's formula to translationally non-invariant point sets in Ref.~\cite{buchheitComputationLatticeSums2024} in \href{https://github.com/epsteinlib/epsteinlib}{EpsteinLib} as well as other generalized zeta functions.
-We plan to develop an algorithm for stably computing derivatives of the Epstein zeta function of arbitrary order in \(\bm y\), which correspond to generalized lattice sums \cite{buchheit2022singular} that have direct applications in the Singular Euler-Maclaurin expansion \cite{buchheit2023exact}.
-We further plan to develop specialized algorithms for high-dimensional sums as well as expansions for lattice matrices with large condition numbers.
-Finally, we will study the efficient evaluation of Epstein zeta functions for complex exponents \(\nu\), which would open up the possibility for computational studies of non-trivial zeros of Epstein zeta functions.
+In the future, we aim to include our recent extension of Crandall's formula to translationally non-invariant point sets \cite{buchheitComputationLatticeSums2024} in EpsteinLib, as well as other generalised zeta functions, such as the many-body zeta function introduced in \cite{buchheitEpsteinZetaMethod2025}.
+We will create an algorithm for stably computing derivatives of arbitrary order of the Epstein zeta function in \(\bm x\) and $\bm y$, which correspond to generalised lattice sums \cite{buchheit2022singular} that have direct applications in the singular Euler--Maclaurin expansion \cite{buchheit2023exact}.
+We plan to develop specialised algorithms for high-dimensional sums as well as expansions for lattice matrices with large condition numbers.
+Furthermore, we aim to extend our method to support multi-shot evaluations of wavevectors and displacement vectors by exploiting redundant information, and to leverage SIMD vectorization across different architectures, such as AVX-512, to further accelerate evaluation.
+Finally, we aim to develop and use efficient numerical methods, based on the Epstein zeta function and its generalisations, for the precise study of exotic behavior in long-range interacting many-body systems in quantum condensed matter physics and theoretical chemistry.